itspgiri/SaveYourHome/README.md

 # SaveYourHome
-An initative to *increase awarness* about the numerous enviormental issues that have been rising.
-Let us work together to save your home, our home together.<br>
+An initiative to *increase awareness* about the numerous environmental issues that have been rising.
+Let us work together to save your home, our home together.
 **Link for Website:** https://saveyourhome.herokuapp.com/

 *NOTE: The website is hosted on Herokuapp - Hence the assets connection will only work efficiently in Heroku.
 If to be used for platform other than Heroku - one needs to simple correct the path to ensure the assets are connected for the website to work.)*